 The history of HanseYachts AG

 In 1287, our home city of Greifswald joined the Hanseatic League.
 Our name reflects this confederation of merchant guilds and market towns, which was set up to protect trade and seafaring.
 Shipping and shipbuilding have played a dominant role in this region ever since.
 Since the founding of HanseYachts AG in 1990 and the start of production in a shipyard that was constructed in 1911, we have done our bit to keep this tradition alive.
-HanseYachts AG, which now encompasses seven brands, has since become one of the biggest manufacturers of seagoing, series-produced sailing and motor yachts and of luxury catamarans.
+HanseYachts AG, which now encompasses six brands, has since become one of the biggest manufacturers of seagoing, series-produced sailing yachts and motor yachts.
 Read on to discover more about the milestones in our company’s history:

 Foundation of the motorboat brand RYCK Yachts